 On the dry plains at the foot of the mighty Andes, Mendoza has built a world-renowned wine industry.
 Crystal clean melt water from the mountain snows is channelled across the desert and fed to vines with eye-dropper accuracy.
-Malbec, Cabernet Sauvignon, Syrah, Chardonnay and Sauvignon Blanc are coaxed from the rocky soil on vineyards that range from 900 meters above sea level to a lung-straining 1800 meters.
+Malbec, Cabernet Sauvignon,

 Warm, dry, sunny days increase sugar levels and eliminate fungus and bugs.
 Cool nights optimize acidity levels.
 The ancient volcanic soils impart warm, spicy, earthy aromas.